gretazas/black_jack_game/README.md

 # User Experience

  - This page is for people who would like to relax and take a moment away from their routine to have a little fun and play a bit of Blackjack against the bot.
- - First time users shoud get easy understanding of game tactics, possibilities in chance of getting the right card and getting the right idea how to play from links provided in landing page.
+ - First time users should get an easy understanding of game tactics, possibilities in chance of getting the right card and getting the right idea how to play from links provided in landing page.
  - Constant visitors shold get a sence of adventure, relaxation and fun.
 ### Landing page would have four links for:<br>
 * Origin of Blackjack Game.